bytescale/bytescale-upload-widget/BUILD.md

 # Building From Source

-This repository contains a hot-reloading sandbox for developing the `uploader` package.
+This repository contains a hot-reloading sandbox for developing the `uploader` NPM package.

 ## Prerequisites